berlin-with0ut-return/DS4A/README.md

 **Business Context.**
 The primary question investigated was:

  How is productivity affected by the work environment for people with mental health disorders (MHDs)?

 **Business Problem.**

 ##### The Question
 To answer the question, we would need to look at if workers believe their productivity was affected by a mental health issue, based on work conditions.
-Instead, we could look at :
+Indirectly, this is measured by two components:
  - If you have a mental health disorder, how often do you feel that it interferes with your work *when being treated effectively?*
  - If you have a mental health disorder, how often do you feel that it interferes with your work *when* _*NOT*_* being treated effectively (i.e., when you are experiencing symptoms)?*